PTPells/ptpedia/ideas.md

 ###  quotes
++ "Rather than making a chair to sleep in or a machine to live it, it is better to make a bed.
+A straight chair is best for eating or writing.
+The third position is standing."
+[Donald Judd](https://en.wikipedia.org/wiki/Donald_Judd) on [furniture](https://web.archive.org/web/20140103044123/http://www.juddfoundation.org/furniture/essay.htm).
 + **"A resource arrangement that works in practice can work in theory."** [Lee Anne Fennell](https://www.thecommonsjournal.org/articles/10.18352/ijc.252/) writing of [Ostrom's Law](https://en.wikipedia.org/wiki/Elinor_Ostrom#Ostrom's_law)
 	+ Bottom up.
 + "Easy things should be easy, and hard things should be possible." -[Larry Wall](https://en.wikiquote.org/wiki/Larry_Wall#Other)